What is Enforcement?

 - Child Support – Most child support flows through the Office of the Attorney General.
 The OAG can provide you with a certified statement of payment record to show the dates and amounts of payment for the child support obliger.
 If a person is not paying child support as ordered, you should obtain a record from the OAG.
 Make sure you have copies of all orders that affect child support and the payment record for your attorney.
 The attorney can then file an enforcement action based on the payment record.

 - Property Issues – Sometimes Orders address property division or other requirements such as in a divorce proceeding.
 When the other party fails to comply, you can file an enforcement action to force compliance.
 Make sure the Court Order is specific enough that it states with certainty what the party is supposed to do and when (or with turning over property, a detailed description of the property and a timeline or deadline).
 You can attempt to alleviate the issue by sending a letter or notice that the party has failed to comply with the Order and to comply within a reasonable amount of time.
 If you cannot get the other party to comply, then you should seek an attorney to assist you with enforcement.

 One of the statements I hear a lot in family law is the parent is withholding visitation due to nonpayment of child support.
 While neither parents’ actions are appropriate, these are two separate issues.
 A parent may not withhold visitation for lack of child support payment.

 If your ex is denying you visitation, not paying child support, or is otherwise not complying with a prior Court Order, do not hesitate to contact us.
 We are here to help you understand your legal rights and how to protect those rights.
 Don’t be bullied by the other party.
 The Court Order is in place for a reason.
-Contact us today to schedule a consultation to see how we can help.
+Contact us today to schedule your consultation with Azle Texas Family Law Attorney Ronda S. Haynes.